 Wage Loss Reimbursement: For accident victims that were employed, “temporarily unemployed” or “actively seeking employment” and unable to return to their employment due to the injuries they sustained in an automobile accident, they are entitled to reimbursement up to 85% of their gross loss income for up to three years from the date of the loss, or until they are physically able to return to work.

-Household Chores: If due to your injuries you are unable to do certain chores around your home (cook, wash dishes, vacuum, cut grass, take out the garbage, etc.) payment for these services in an amount up to $20.00 per day must be made for up to three years from the date of the loss, or until you are able to return to completing these chores yourself.
+Household Chores: If due to your injuries you are unable to do certain chores around your home (cook, wash dishes, vacuum, cut grass, take out the garbage, etc.) payment for these services in an amount up to $20.00 per day must be made for up to three years from the date of the loss, or until you can return to completing these chores yourself.

 Survivor’s Loss Benefits: Family members of a deceased automobile accident victim may be entitled to payment of funeral expenses, lost wages and replacement services.

-Unfortunately, insurance companies routinely wrongly deny, unjustly delay or prematurely terminate the payment of No- Fault benefits to accident victims.
-If this happens to you or a loved one, call The Law Firm of Elia and Ponto, PLLC for a free consultation at (855)75- EPLAW.
+Unfortunately, insurance companies routinely wrongly deny, unjustly delay or prematurely terminate the payment of No-Fault benefits to accident victims.
+If this happens to you or a loved one, call a Michigan Car accident lawyer at Elia and Ponto, PLLC for a free consultation at (855)75- EPLAW.